 - Applicants selected for phone interviews in the past have had course grades of 85 or higher in most of their science courses and have attended one of the better-known universities in China.

 - Take the TOEFL test early enough that we will have the official copies of your scores by February 1 but no later than March 1.
-Without a minimum score of 600 on TOEFL (250 computer-based) your application will not be considered.
+Without a minimum score of 100 on TOEFL your application will not be considered.

 - We will usually communicate with the applicant and/or the applicant’s research advisor by phone or e-mail prior to making an offer.